 - What barriers exist to implementing persistent identifiers and machine readable data management plans

 - What kinds of model workflows might address those barriers, while minimizing faculty burden

-- what implementation means for institutional data governance (e.g., sharing DMPs across campus units, between institutions, and publicly);
+- What implementation means for institutional data governance (for example, sharing DMPs across campus units, between institutions, and publicly)

-- findings to bring back to policymakers, funding agencies, and institutions so they can engage in a discussion about next steps; and
+- Findings to bring back to policymakers, funding agencies, and institutions so they can engage in a discussion about next steps